hack-rice/HR8-First-Timers-Track/reddit-bot/README.md

 * Using CV to generate textual descriptions of photos from imgur links
 * Detecting questions on a programming subreddit and searching StackOverflow for answers

 Or, if you're up for the challenge, instead of relying on PRAW, try directly making the Reddit API calls via the `requests` library.
-For additional reading, feel free to check out [this website](www.reddit.com).
+For exploring additional functionality offered by the Reddit API, check out the [Reddit API Documentation](https://www.reddit.com/dev/api/).
 Good Luck!